 Set up a path

-The path setup wizard is recommended way to set up a path.
+The Path Setup Wizard is recommended way to set up a network path.
 You can configure one or more paths at a time, target any reachable IP address world-wide including other monitoring points, and it makes all path attributes available for customization.

 - APM returns monitoring results on the path performance page.
 You’ll likely want to start by examining capacity measurements.

 - APM runs a diagnostic on every path upon creation.
-You’ll find a link to it in the right-side panel of the path performance or path list page.
+You’ll find a link to it in the right-side panel of the path performance or Network Path List page.

 - Delivery alerts

 - Describe what poor performance looks like in terms of path metrics like capacity and loss, or changes in connectivity and QoS, so that APM can take appropriate action.